 Sprinkle the dish with chopped fresh parsley if using.
 I ate this plain for phase one, but it would be delicious served over rice, angel hair pasta, or just with some whole wheat bread to mop up the delicious juice.

-Eaten plain (in a bowl so you can capture the flavorful juice) this is a great dish for any phase of the South Beach Diet, or any type of low-glycemic eating plan.
+Eaten plain (in a bowl so you can capture the flavorful juice) this is a great dish for any phase of the South Beach Diet, or any type of low-carb eating plan.
+(If you're strictly limiting carbs, you might want to change the proportions a little for more shrimp and less tomatoes.)
 For phase one I'd love this served with Pureed Cauliflower with Garlic, Parmesan, and Goat Cheese.
 For phase two you could serve it over rice or pasta, or with 100% White Whole Wheat Bread with Olive Oil to soak up the juice.

 Ten More Easy and Tasty Ideas for Cooking Shrimp:

 (Recipes from other blogs not always South Beach Diet friendly; check ingredients.)

 Quick and Easy Spicy Broiled Shrimp from Kalyn's Kitchen

 Shrimp with Spicy Garlic Sauce from Appetite for China

 Spicy Roasted Green Beans (or Broccoli) and Shrimp from Kalyn's Kitchen

 Blazing Hot Shrimp from The Perfect Pantry

 Shrimp Cocktail with Low Sugar Cocktail Sauce from Kalyn's Kitchen